Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Household garbage and recyclables are collected once each week.
 Call the Public Works Department at 863-421-3777 for the pickup schedule for your area.

-Place all garbage containers for residential service at the curb no earlier than 12 hours prior to 6 a.m. on the scheduled day of collection.
+Place all garbage containers for residential service at the curb no earlier than 6 p.m. the day before service and containers must be removed from the curb to a location other than the front yard, no later than 6 a.m. the day after service.
 Should your garbage container be missed, call the Public Works Department at 863-421-3777.

 The containers should be placed on the side, or at the back of the house, or inside of the garage during non-pickup days.
 Moving the container away from the curb does not exclude you from receiving a penalty.
 The container cannot be anywhere between the house and the road.

-You will receive a green warning ticket on your first offense.
-If it is your second offense, then you will receive an orange ticket on your door and a $25 fine will be posted on your next utility bill.
-You will continue to receive a $25 fine for each day the container is left in front of the house.
+You will receive a green warning ticket on your first offense and second offense.
+If it is your third offense, then you will receive an orange ticket on your door and a $50 fine will be posted on your next utility bill.
+You will continue to receive a $50 fine for each day the container is left in front of the house.

 You will still receive a violation.
 If the container is anywhere between the house and the road on a day that is not your scheduled pickup day, you will receive a violation.
 Take the extra minute to move the container to the side of the house or to push it back into the garage.